-It’s porch-sitting season, so I thought I’d take you guys on a tour of our front porch today.
+It’s finally porch-sitting season, so I thought I’d take you guys on a tour of our front porch today.
 This is how our porch looks now, but that’s not how it’s always looked.
 Let me show you how it’s evolved over the years.

 When we bought our house, this is more or less how it looked.
 It was a pretty 1920s craftsman hidden under aluminum siding, with almost no landscaping and a badly cracked sidewalk.
 After living in the house for a few years, we decided to tackle the front yard and porch.
 It seems insane looking back on it now, but my husband and I decided to strip the front porch of all of its many layers of chippy paints BY.
 OUR.
 SELVES.
 The kids were pretty little at the time, so we were only able to work on it after they went to bed.
 It took us six months to strip the porch, working on it every night.